The power of predictive insights

 -Tabitha Rodges, enterprise account partner, Quid

 In this fast-paced world, staying ahead of the competition requires more than just intuition and guesswork.
 A powerful weapon that must be in a PR pro’s arsenal is predictive insights.
-They can revolutionize a brand’s strategies and give communicators the tools and resources to anticipate market trends and consumer behavior, improve decision-making, optimize media outreach and manage crises better.
+They can revolutionise a brand’s strategies and give communicators the tools and resources to anticipate market trends and consumer behaviour, improve decision-making, optimise media outreach and manage crises better.

 So, how can you make informed, data-driven decisions that will set your brand apart?
 The pair of speakers who joined this recent webcast provide that guidance.